lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 ---
-## Number of participants recruited into Framingham
+## Number of participants at each visit in Framingham

 ```yaml
 type: "FullSlide"